 MTEB (Massive Text Embedding Benchmark)

 The MTEB leaderboard is available on Hugging Face.
-It expands on BEIR’s foundation with 58 datasets and covering 112 languages.
-It enables evaluation of models against a wide range of linguistic contexts and use cases.
+It expands on BEIR’s foundation with 58 datasets and covers 112 languages.
+It enables the evaluation of models against a wide range of linguistic contexts and use cases.

 Its metrics and databases are suitable for tasks like text summarization, information retrieval, and semantic textual similarity, allowing you to see model performance on a broad range of tasks.